wixtoolset/wix3/src/chm/documents/bundle/wixstdba/wixstdba_variables.html.md

 The WiX Standard Bootstrapper Application offers a set of variables:

 * WixBundleFileVersion - gets the file version of the bundle .exe.
-* WixStdBALanguageID - gets the language in effect for the WixStdBA user interface.
+* WixStdBALanguageId - gets the language in effect for the WixStdBA user interface.